7/24/2019

 Dan Brennan

 Got it.
-OK.
-And then I know earlier in the conversation, Ari, you were discussing again some of the kind of next gen trends.
-Could you just remind us?
-And I know the analyst day was only a month or so ago.
-Like, what percent of your clients have actually seen next gen today?
-And kind of how would you characterize the win rate on next gen offering versus your non next gen offering?
+Okay.
+And then I know earlier in the conversation, Ari, you were discussing again you know, some of the, you know, kind of next-gen trends.
+Could you just remind us, and I know the analyst day was only, you know, a month or so ago, like what percent of your clients have actually seen next-gen today and kind of, you know, how would you characterize the win rate on next-gen offering versus your non-next-gen offering?
 Thanks.

 speaker